trujunzhang/App-1.4.26-2-fixed/contributingGuides/HOW_TO_BECOME_A_CONTRIBUTOR_PLUS.md

 - Clear communicator
 - Bonus points:
   - Help other contributors by commenting on their issues.
-  - Actively involved in the #ieatta-open-source slack channel
+  - Actively involved in the #expensify-open-source slack channel
   - Adheres to the PR review guidelines

 ## How to join?

-Email contributors@ieatta.com and include "C+ Team Application" in the subject line if you’re interested in joining.
+Email contributors@expensify.com and include "C+ Team Application" in the subject line if you’re interested in joining.
 Please include:
 1. Your GitHub username.
-2. A link to the PRs you've authored that have been merged. ie. `https://github.com/Ieatta/App/pulls?q=is%3Apr+is%3Amerged+author%3Aparasharrajat`.
+2. A link to the PRs you've authored that have been merged. ie. `https://github.com/Expensify/App/pulls?q=is%3Apr+is%3Amerged+author%3Aparasharrajat`.
 3. Links to three GitHub issues that were particularly challenging and best demonstrate your skill level.